Palestinians say Israeli fire kills 5 near aid sites. Israel says it fired warning shots

 Witnesses fear for their safety

-Witnesses said the shooting in southern Gaza occurred at around 6 a.m., when they were told the site would open.
+Witnesses said the shooting in southern Gaza took place at around 6 a.m., when they were told the site would open.
 Many headed toward it early, seeking desperately needed food before the crowds arrived.

 Adham Dahman, who was at Nasser Hospital with a bandage on his chin, said a tank fired toward them.
 “We didn’t know how to escape," he said.
 "This is trap for us, not aid.”